Sewer56/Reloaded.WPF/Docs/Getting-Started.md

 The following is a small, quick, non-exhaustive resource to help you get started with the *Reloaded.WPF* library - providing an introduction to using the library.
 This serves as a guide to help you get going, covering the basics and essentials.

-Once you read this guide, you may look at the [Utilities](Utilities.md) page.

 ## Pre-Prologue: Adding Reloaded.WPF to your project.
 1. Open/Create project in Visual Studio.
 2. Right-click your project within the `Solution Explorer` and select `Manage NuGet Packages`.